-Solar Panel Grants – Feed-In Tariff – Grants for Solar PV and Solar Thermal
+Solar Panel Grants: Grants for Solar PV & Solar Thermal

-Homeowners that generate their own electricity from renewable or low carbon sources such as solar PV panels can receive regular payments from energy suppliers under the new Clean Energy Cash Back scheme, also known as Feed-in Tariffs (FITs).
+Homeowners generating their own electricity from renewable or low carbon sources, such as solar PV panels, can receive regular payments from energy suppliers under the new Clean Energy Cash Back scheme, also known as the Feed-in Tariff (FiT).

 The benefits of the scheme are three fold.
 If you do qualify for the scheme you receive an initial payment for every kilowatt hour generated (Generation tariff) and an additional payment for every kWh you export to the grid (Export tariff).
 And there is also an additional Avoided cost benefit for usage of electricity onsite as it will reduce your bills.